wholder/LaserCut/README.md

 <p align="center"><img src="https://github.com/wholder/LaserCut/blob/master/images/Subtract.png"></p>

 Note: you may need to experiment with these options to get the hang of how they work, but they can be used to create very complex shape outlines.
-- Double Click with Meta Down to zoom in on location clicked, Shift-Double Click with Meta Down to zoom out.

 ## Drawing a Spline Shape
  - Select `Spline Curve` from the `Shapes` menu then click to place the origin of the shape (does not create a point on the curve)